filipefigcorreia/guidelines-for-thesis-writing/README.md

   * elicit.com: AI assistant for literature search and evidence synthesis.

 Further resources
-  * [ACM Empirical Standards](https://www2.sigsoft.org/EmpiricalStandards/docs/standards): Choose the most appropriate research methods to answer your research questions, and use them well.
   * [Systematic, scoping, and rapid reviews: An overview](https://www.lib.sfu.ca/about/branches-depts/rc/writing-theses/writing/literature-reviews/systematic-scoping-rapid-reviews): Choose the kind of review that is right for you.